Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Acknowledgments

-Many ideas and results were obtained while the first author was a Faculty Fellow at the Statistical and Applied Mathematical Sciences Institute (SAMSI) during his sabbatical leave from the University of South Carolina last Fall 2008.
-He is grateful to SAMSI Director Dr.\ James Berger for facilitating his stay at the Institute.
-As such, this work was partially supported by the National Science Foundation (NSF) under Grant DMS-0635449 to SAMSI.
-However, any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
-Other results were obtained when the first author visited the University of Oslo and the Norwegian University of Science and Technology (NTNU).
-He wishes to thank Professor Odd Aalen and Professor Bo Lindqvist for facilitating his visit.
-We are grateful to the two reviewers, the Associate Editor, and the Editor for their comments, suggestions, and criticisms which increased our understanding and appreciation of multiple decision problems and led to a better manuscript.
-Special thanks to Prof.\ Sanat Sarkar for detecting a problem with our initial version of a strong FWER-controlling procedure, a problem also pinpointed by a referee, and for his many comments regarding the manuscript and for helpful discussions.
-We also thank Prof.\ Lan Wang for her careful reading of the manuscript, and thank also the following colleagues for comments and/or pointing out relevant references: Prof.\ B.\ Lindqvist, Prof.\ J.\ Lynch, Dr.\ A.\ McLain, Prof.\ G.\ Rempala, Prof.\ J.\ Sethuraman, Prof.\ G.\ Taraldsen, Prof.\ A.\ Vidyashankar, Prof.\ L.\ Wasserman, and Prof.\ P.\ Westfall.
-Nevertheless, any errors in the manuscript are entirely by the authors.
-Finally, we thank Dr.\ M.\ Pe\~na for discussions about microarray technology.
+The first author is grateful to Dr. James Berger for facilitating his sabbatical leave visit at the Statistical and Applied Mathematical Sciences Institute (SAMSI) during Fall 2008 as this afforded him quality time for generating ideas relevant to this project.
+As such this work was partially supported by the National Science Foundation (NSF) under Grant DMS-0635449 to SAMSI.
+However, any opinions, findings and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+He is also grateful to Prof. Odd Aalen and Prof. Bo Lindqvist for facilitating his visits to the University of Oslo and the Norwegian University of Science and Technology (NTNU) which led to critical ideas for this project.
+The authors are highly grateful to the two reviewers, Associate Editor and the Editors for their comments, suggestions and criticisms.
+Special thanks to Prof. Sanat Sarkar and Prof. Lan Wang for a careful reading of an earlier version of the manuscript, and thank the following for comments or for pointing out references: Prof. J. Lynch, Dr. A. McLain, Prof. G. Rempala, Prof. J. Sethuraman, Prof. G.~Taraldsen, Prof. A. Vidyashankar, Prof. L. Wasserman and Prof. P. Westfall.
+We also thank Dr. M. Pe\~na for discussions about microarrays.